nenoNaninu/TypedSignalR.Client/README.md

     Task SomeClientMethod2();
 }

-// The return type of the method on the Hub side must be Task or Task <T>. public interface IHubContract
+// The return type of the method on the hub-side must be Task or Task <T>. public interface IHubContract
 {
     Task<string> SomeHubMethod1(string user, string message);